If you, or your child, are arrested or charged, for anything, be polite but careful.

 If you have been charged with a crime, do not panic.
 Remain as calm as possible, and be very polite to the police.
 The police have a difficult job – don’t make it harder for them by behaving rudely.
-Give them your identifying information such as name, address, telephone number, date of birth and other personal identifying information.
-If they need to take you into custody, do not resist or run!
+Please give them your identifying information, such as name, address, telephone number, date of birth, and other personal identifying information.
+If they need to take you into custody, do not resist or run.

-Ask the police for what you are being charged, and, if you are taken into custody, if you need to post bail to be released.
-It’s okay to ask these questions, JUST DON’T VOLUNTEER ANY INFORMATION about the allegations, charges, or possible complainant against you.
+Ask the police for what you are being charged and if you are taken into custody if you need to post bail to be released.
+It’s okay to ask these questions, Don’t volunteer any information about the allegations, charges, or possible complainant against you.

-If there is a bail amount set on the warrant, or if you need to post bail to be released, contact a family member, lawyer or a bondsman to assist you in posting bond.
-If the bail is too high, and you cannot afford to post it (even through a bail bondsman), then you will be held and presented to a judge on the next business day for your bail to be reviewed.
-Once again, DON’T VOLUNTEER ANY INFORMATION about anything, even if you are told that providing information, or a statement, will lower your bail amount.
-This is ploy that often causes those arrested to give a statement, or information, that later results in irreparable problems when defensing their case in court.
+If there is a bail amount set on the warrant, or if you need to post bail to be released, contact a family member, lawyer, or a bondsman to assist you in posting bond.
+If the bail is too high, and you cannot afford to post it (even through a bail bond agent), you will be held and presented to a judge on the next business day for your bail to be reviewed.
+Once again, don’t volunteer any information about anything, even if you are told that providing information, or a statement, will lower your bail amount.
+This is a ploy that often causes those arrested to give a statement, or information, that later results in irreparable problems when defending their case in court.

-If you are being charged, the police already have enough for probable cause to charge you, or take you into custody.
-What this means is that anything you tell the police cannot require them to just let you go with a warning; particularly, if you are being charged with a felony, or by warrant.
+If you are being charged, the police already have enough for probable cause to charge you or take you into custody.
+What this means is that anything you tell the police does not require them to just let you go with a warning, particularly if you are being charged with a felony or by warrant.

-In most cases, the statements that people give police when they are immediately arrested are never helpful to them; rather, they are generally most helpful to a prosecutor or police.
-If you have something that you believe will exonerate you, or explain your actions, SAVE IT FOR YOUR LAWYER!
+In most cases, the statements people give police when they are immediately arrested are never helpful to them; instead, they are generally most helpful to a prosecutor or police.
+If you have something that you believe will exonerate you, or explain your actions.